 Curious, I googled and found she was everywhere.

-World-renowned and seemingly ubiquitous with her own (no-doubt expensive) training package for aspiring acolytes (or as she might call them, therapists) she claims to be able to cure everything from acne to overeating to depression and on to the odd existential crisis.
+World-renowned and seemingly ubiquitous with her own (no-doubt expensive) training package for aspiring therapists, she claims to be able to cure everything from acne to overeating to depression and on to the odd existential crisis.

 I couldn't find even one sceptic or nay-sayer.

 But is that because her method and techniques are perfect and unimpeachable, or is it more due to exacting diligence on behalf of her army of digital marketers?

 Is there a short cut to everything that we want in our lives?

 Losing weight, stopping smoking, perhaps these things can be resolved through a course of hypnosis (although I have my doubts).